 - The Children’s Hospital itself will be expanded within the east wing of our current Boise hospital.
 This will affect all our inpatient services, such as our critical care unit, operating rooms, and pediatric unit.

-- St. Luke’s MSTI, our cancer center, will be expanded into space vacated by children’s services moving to the new Children's Pavilion.
+- St. Luke’s Cancer Institute will be expanded into space vacated by children’s services moving to the new Children's Pavilion.